Zehekiel/test-theTribe/README.md

 - node installed https://nodejs.org/en/download/
 - yarn is installed https://yarnpkg.com/getting-started/install

-## In the project directory, you can runback:
+## In the back directory, you can run:

 ### yarn
 install package